 I am adding an extra point because it was asked by one of our readers in the comments section that “Is it a requirement to do MD/ MS from an MCI recognized Institute/ University to be eligible to do Superspeciality Medical courses?”

-The answer to above question is Yes.
+The answer to the above question is Yes.
 Candidate must do MD/ MS from an MCI recognized institute/ university to be eligible for Superspeciality medical courses.

-Following are examples/ proof that degree from MCI recognized institute is necessary for eligibility for DM/ M.Ch courses:
+Following are examples/ proof that a degree from MCI recognized institute is necessary for eligibility for DM/ M.Ch courses:

 - AIIMS PG January 2015 prospectus mentions the following statement is the eligibility criteria for DM/ M.Ch courses.
 It says “A Candidate must possess a degree in MD/MS or DNB from a University recognized by the MCI in the respective discipline.”